aws-amplify/docs/docs/lib/auth/fragments/android/check_authentication_state/10_checkSignInState.md

                     Log.i("AuthQuickStart", "Refresh token is valid.");
                     break;
                 case FAILURE:
-                    Log.e("AuthQuickStart", "Refresh token expired.
+                    // User is no longer authenticated, display the login screen for the user to re-authenticate Log.e("AuthQuickStart", "Refresh token expired.
 User must re-authenticate by signing in again.", cognitoAuthSession.getUserPoolTokens().getError());
             }
     },